beltoforion/stellarium-to-video/README.md

 Azimut in degrees (View direction)

 _-d YYYY-MM-DD_
-The simulation date.
-The animation will automatically begin an hour after sunset on the specified day.
+The simulation date and time as an ISO 8601 compliant string.
+If the string does not contain a time and the planet is earth the simulation will start at sunset of the given day.

 _-fov xx.xxx_
 The field of view in degrees.